Deanwillis-atp/Deanwillis.github.io/README.md

         <div class="projects-grid">
             <div class="project-card">
                 <h3>Semi-Prime Factorization Algorithm</h3>
                 <p>Original mathematical research project that discovers and implements a pattern-based algorithm for factoring a specific class of semi-prime numbers.
-Semi-primes with gap=4 are products of two prime numbers that differ by exactly 4 (e.g., 3×7=21, 7×11=77, 13×17=221).</p>
+Semi-primes with gap=4 are products of two prime numbers that differ by exactly 4 (e.g., 3×7=21, 7×11=77, 13×17=221).
+I developed an algorithm that efficiently calculates the prime factors of numbers using number theory analysis and computational experimentation, bypassing traditional factorization approaches through pattern recognition for this specific class of numbers.</p>

                 <div class="key-achievement">
-                    <strong>Key Achievement:</strong> My program almost instantaneously factors semi-primes exceeding 1 quadrillion (e.g., 1,224,999,929,999,997 → 34,999,997 × 35,000,001).
+                    <strong>Key Achievement:</strong> Demonstrated the efficiency of computation using patterns in factorization.
+My program almost instantaneously factors semi-primes exceeding 1 quadrillion (e.g., 1,224,999,929,999,997 → 34,999,997 × 35,000,001).
                 </div>

                 <p>The sequence generator produces candidates for semi-prime factorization and validates output across very large number ranges.
-This work demonstrates graduate-level research in computational mathematics, showcasing my ability to identify mathematical patterns, work with algorithms, and apply creative problem-solving independently.</p>
+This work demonstrates my ability to conduct graduate-level research using computational mathematics while showcasing my capacity to identify and manipulate mathematical patterns, work with algorithms, use creative problem-solving, and work independently.</p>

                 <div class="technologies">
                     <h4>Technologies:</h4>